henkjannl/RoomThermostat/README.md

 ## First use
+It is required to make a specific Telegram bot account for the thermostat.
+There are many sources explaining how a new Telegram bot can be created, such as in this [Random Nerd Tutorials Telegram example](https://randomnerdtutorials.com/telegram-control-esp32-esp8266-nodemcu-outputs/).

+One ChatID can be provided to which the roomthermostat sends a message upon startup.
+This is useful to be aware that the thermostat was reset, due to a software bug or power outage.

 In order to use the software, the user must first:
 * make a copy of `template.jsn` (located in the `..\RoomThermoStat\05 Software\Roomthermostat\data` folder)
 * rename the copy `config.jsn`